 Hurrrayyy...!!!
 This is the reaction we all have when we have successfully planned our outing.
 We become happy and excited to go to the place we decided.
 The more enjoyment comes when all the friends gather together and suddenly comes a topic of an outing.
 And what's better than that topic of an outing comes into reality the very same moment?
-This is what happened with us.
+This is what happened to us.
 And this is one such story.
 Let's move ahead and read. :)

 It was some weekend and don't know what happened and I got a call from my usually lazy friends to come to their place and discuss about an outing.
 As usual, not expecting the plan to be successful, I went there.
-It was summer time and I didn’t remember the exact month.
+It was summertime and I didn’t remember the exact month.
 They just told me that we can go to Satara (When?
 No idea).
 We googled what all there is to see near Satara and actually there was nothing to visit especially during the summer.
 And I was almost rejecting the plan of visiting a place good for monsoon during the summer.
-But one of them was having a contact with cab person and so we decided to go to Satara without finalizing where to go after reaching Satara.
-Everything after Satara was dependent on wherever the cab driver will suggest as he was local person.
+But one of them was having contact with cab person and so we decided to go to Satara without finalizing where to go after reaching Satara.
+Everything after Satara was dependent on wherever the cab driver will suggest as he was a local person.
 And we booked the train tickets for the same night and luckily we got the train tickets on the same day.

-Yes we were heading to Satara..!!
+Yes, we were heading to Satara..!!

 Manzilon ka pata nahi.. kyunki maza to rasto me hai ;-)

 We reached Satara early in the morning.
-Coming out of the railway station, we headed to the cab and we asked driver for his suggestions.
+Coming out of the railway station, we headed to the cab and we asked the driver for his suggestions.
 As expected, he too said what we were expecting: 'There is nothing to see at this time of the year' But what next?
 We decided to have an outing so we will have it.
 We headed towards a waterfall the driver suggested.
 Interesting thing was that even he was not aware of the waterfall.
 He had just heard about it.
 He took us towards the waterfall.
-He stopped the car near some small village as car cannot go beyond that point and we 4 guys headed in search of a waterfall lonely in the farms.
-We were getting scared as we were heading forward in the total silence and it seemed to be silent jungle.
+He stopped the car near some small village as a car cannot go beyond that point and we 4 guys headed in search of a waterfall lonely in the farms.
+We were getting scared as we were heading forward in the total silence and it seemed to be a silent jungle.